 Very little cleaning of the washroom is required after use.

 Touch-free hand soap dispensers encourage people to wash their hands and show that a facility cares about hygiene and their washroom experience.

 Are you washing your hands when you should be?

 7. When should you wash and sanitise your hands?

-Getting into a habit of regular hand washing through your day improves hygiene and health.
+Getting into a habit of regular hand washing throughout your day improves hygiene and health.

-Here’s some of those times that hand washing is especially important.
+Here are some of those times when hand washing is especially important.

 • When your hands are dirty.

 • After handling animals.

 • After handling rubbish.